 - Students and note-takers should exchange emails and phone numbers so that they may reach each other directly if needed.

-- If a note-taker is absent, THEN contact Gwen Little, Coordinator for Class Accommodations, via email: email@example.com.
+- If a note-taker is absent, contact Gwen Little, Coordinator for Class Accommodations, via email: email@example.com.

-- Note takers should arrive at the class in time to receive the notebook or paper from the student.
-The note taker should be seated in the class (near the student) and prepared to take notes when the class begins.
+- Note-takers should arrive at the class in time to receive the notebook or paper from the student.
+The note-taker should be seated in the class (near the student) and be prepared to take notes when the class begins.

-Please sign the attached and return it to the Coordinator of Class Accommodations with your Request for Services Form.
-Scheduling of your note taking services cannot begin unless both of these forms are submitted.
+Please sign the [PDF]and return it to the Coordinator of Class Accommodations with your Request for Services Form [PDF].
+Scheduling of your note-taking services cannot begin until both of these forms are submitted.